sumnerevans/sumnerevans.com/content/baltic-cruise/2015-08-12-london-england.md

 Here are just some of the things we got to see:

 -   the galley (kitchen)
--   the sleeping quarters for both the crew, officers and the captian
+-   the sleeping quarters for both the crew, officers and the captain
 -   the turrets
 -   the engine room
 -   the shell storage room, placed below water to prevent the entire magazine